ArchILLtect/media-tracker-extension/README.md

 ## 💬 Acknowledgments

--   Built and maintained with help from `Candide Gaspard-Proux Thénault`
+-   Built and maintained with help from `Candide Gaspard & Payge Terrebonne`
 -   A learning project turned passion tool
 -   No external APIs or libraries required—just Chrome, code, and DOM scraping magic 😎
 -   Feedback, PRs, and ⭐ stars welcome!